windzu/admlops_deprecated/docs/en/mmdetection_extension/tutorials/yolox.md

-# Tutorial 1: Traffic Light Detection
+# YOLOX

-This tutorial will demonstrate how to use this framework to complete the model training of common signal light detection tasks in autonomous driving
+This tutorial will demonstrate how to use this framework to use the yolox model to complete the model training for the common signal light detection task in autonomous driving

 ## Data Preparation